 Alistair Whiteaker returns from the war determined to make amends for having owned the men and women who toiled on his plantation.
 Sickened by his part in perpetuating slavery, he works to thwart the aims of white supremacists and violent racists.
 At the same time, he longs to make a family with Lily Palmer and her daughter.
 To do that, he must first eliminate the man who inflicts another kind of injustice on the woman he loves.
 Besieged by assaults from The Knights of the White Camellia, Thomas Bickell uses every ounce of his talent and courage to win suffrage for black men.
 An ex-slave himself, he knows Emancipation is not enough: To attain true and full citizenship, his people must have the vote.
 When Fanny Brown is assaulted by white supremacists whose true target is Thomas himself, he realizes his greatest challenge may be to reclaim the heart of his beloved.

-All four titles in The Plantation Series are available on Amazon in paperback, Kindle e-book, and Kindle Unlimited.
+All four titles in The Plantation Series are available on Amazon in paperback, Audio book, Kindle e-book, and Kindle Unlimited.

 Also available: The Plantation Series: A Guide for Readers & Book Clubs.